Neutral / cushion / high arch

 The tractor tire patterned outsole is integrated into the Icebug Oribi 3 RB9X.
 This component of the shoe provides enough grip throughout the running session.

-Everyday users and trail runners can keep going on challenging trails because of the RB9X rubber compound.
+Everyday users and competition-runners can keep going on challenging trails because of the RB9X rubber compound.
 This material aims to deliver added durability.
 It has the ability to withstand all kinds of weather conditions and surfaces.

 The midsole area of the Icebug Oribi 3 RB9X utilizes the Rock Shield.
 With the use of this material, the foot is protected against rocky and uneven terrains.